 Bouygues relies on specialist procurement teams operating locally, supported as appropriate by a central procurement function in accordance with clearly mandated procurement practices and formal tendering procedures.

-Bouygues also employs a team of lawyers and has ethics and compliance officers to ensure compliance with its legal and ethical obligations.
+Bouygues also employs a team of lawyers and has ethics and compliance officers to ensure compliance with its legal and ethical obligations included a dedicated UK compliance referent.